 Mini World Lyon – this was the cherry on the cake for our boys, and we ALL absolutely loved this visit (it had been recommended by a friend).
 We hadn’t told the boys about it, and when they saw that there was a Harry Potter LEGO ® exhibition they were soooo excited (afterwards, they were set on a Harry Potter LEGO ® themed Christmas!).
 I had assumed that the visit would be primarily for the boys, but we – the parents – absolutely LOVED this unique space, and could have spent hours and hours there!

-🚌 Lyon City Tour – one way of getting a simple overview of the city is with Lyon City Tour buses and trams / see website; bus or tram
+🚌 Lyon City Tour – one way of getting a simple overview of the city is with Lyon City Tour buses and trams / ⇒ see website;

 Where we stayed